GSAPP-CDP/archive/README.md

 to be responsive and fill the width of the container.

 Most videos will have an aspect ratio of 16:9, but this can be changed by modifying the `style` attribute.

+HTML5 video files should be added to the the `/public/img/` directory and referenced with the `src` attribute.

 ## Deployment